Guide to the Examination of Research Students

 3.1

-The Executive Dean or nominee should provide full contact details for the nominated external examiner.
-Full details of supervision and examination experience and other relevant information must be provided for all proposed examiners (unless the proposed external examiner has been appointed and acted as a research degree external examiner at Swansea University in the last three years).
+The Executive Dean or nominee should provide full contact details for all nominated Examiners.
+Full details of supervision and examination experience and other relevant information must be provided for all proposed examiners).
 The information provided should cover:

 3.2

-All nominations are scrutinised by the Deputy Pro-Vice Chancellor, Postgraduate Research or their representative.
+All nominations approved by the Faculty Executive Dean (or nominee) are reviewed by the Deputy Pro-Vice Chancellor Regulations, Quality and Standards (or nominee).
 Additional information regarding qualifications and/or expertise of the proposed examiners and the proposed Chair of the Examining Board may be requested should there be any concerns.
-The Deputy Pro-Vice Chancellor, Postgraduate Research or their representative has the authority to executively approve or refuse the appointment of any proposed examiner or proposed Chair of the Examining Board.
+The Deputy Pro-Vice Chancellor or their representative has the authority to executively approve or refuse the appointment of any nominated member of the Examining Board on the basis of the information included in this guidance.

 3.3

-It is expected that the Faculty/School will secure an informal agreement to act as external examiner from the proposed external examiner before the Executive Dean sends the Nomination of Examining Board form to Education Services.
+The Faculty/School should secure informal confirmation that as the proposed External Examiner is willing and available to undertake the role, without any guarantees, before the Nomination of Examining Board form is submitted for review.
 The proposed external examiner should understand that in accepting a nomination as an external examiner, they are giving a commitment to be available for the duration of the examination process, including a resubmission if appropriate.

 3.4